 This post is a guest post courtesy of the fabulous, fit, and well-traveled Nanette Gray!
-Nanette first developed a passion for staying active while traveling on a particularly long flight to Africa.
+Nanette first developed a passion for staying active on long trips particularly lengthy flight to Africa.
 Since leading aerobics in the aisles is generally frowned upon, she figured out ways to keep moving in her own seat.
 Later, when friends and family faced long flights, they asked Nanette, “What is your secret?”

 From their requests, this list was born.
 When I read these suggestions to stay moving and stave off restlessness on long journeys, I immediately wanted to book the longest flight I could find to test them out!
 To those of you with long flights or road trips ahead, you’re welcome.